Climate Denialist Claims - And What the Science Says

 no secular trend in cosmic ray or solar activity since the mid 1950's (see

 the far right graph above), Svensmark's idea is a red herring as far

 Here is an excellent in-depth analysis of the numerous flaws in Svensmark's work.
 Svensmark's response to the valid scientific criticisms of his work is also revealing - he claims a conspiracy is against him.
 The truth is, he's made strong claims that his work absolutely does not support.
-Svensmark teamed with author Nigel Calder to write a popular-level book "The Chilling Stars"on his hypothesis.
+Svensmark teamed with writer Nigel Calder to publish a popular-level book "The Chilling Stars"on his hypothesis.
 The Institute of Physics has reviewed the Calder and Svensmark book here.
 From my own reading of interviews with Svensmark, I have to say I am inclined to agree, unfortunately, with the Institute of Physics unfavorable judgments.
 This 10 minute YouTube video "Climate Change - the Objections" is straight-arrow and shows good grasp on the science and gives a nice summary of the major problems with both Svensmark's hypothesis, and also those of Richard Lindzen.

 While the early examinations of the Svensmark idea are negative enough, further work in the last few years has made the idea even less plausible.
-Here's a list of over a dozen papers published in quality journals which demonstrate flawed science, flawed judgment, and flawed interpretations of data which mar the cosmic ray hypothesis.
+Here's a list of over a dozen papers published in quality journals which demonstrate the flawed science, flawed judgment, and flawed interpretations of data which mar the cosmic ray hypothesis.

 Update Aug 28, 2011.